 - The format operation will delete all contents on the memory card or in built-in memory.
 It cannot be undone.
-Make sure you do not need any data currently on the card or in built-in memory before you format it. - · Formatting built-in memory will delete the following data. - Protected images - Formatting a memory card will delete the following data. - Protected images - Make sure the camera's battery is sufficiently charged before starting a formatting operation.
+Make sure you do not need any data currently on the card or in built-in memory before you format it. - Formatting built-in memory will delete the following data.
+Protected images - · Formatting a memory card will delete the following data. - Protected images - Make sure that the battery is charged fully before starting a formatting operation.
 Formatting may not be performed correctly and the camera may stop operating normally if the camera powers down while formatting is in progress. - Never open the battery cover while formatting is in progress.
 Doing so can cause the camera to stop operating normally.